Geoogolla/enterprise-docs/docs/designer-guide/report-designer/compose-report/bookmark.md

 # Bookmark

-Bookmark links allows the users to navigate to different parts of a SSRS report.
+Bookmark links allows the users to navigate to different parts of the RDL report.
 You can add bookmarks to each textbox, image, table or chart or to the unique group values displayed in a tablix which can direct the users to specified locations in the report.
 The value of bookmark property can be your own strings or an expression.

 ## Configure bookmark